zhaohappy/libmedia/README_en.md

 | G.711 A-law | ✅         | ✅          | ✅          | ✅            | ❌                 |
 | G.711 μ-law | ✅         | ✅          | ✅          | ✅            | ❌                 |

+> X265 wasm encoder is special and cannot run in a non-multi-threaded environment

 ### License

 libmedia uses the LGPL open source license.
 You need to comply with the license requirements.
 For details, see [LGPL](https://github.com/zhaohappy/libmedia/blob/master/COPYING.LGPLv3)